Accredited HVAC Schools in Colorado

 Pikes Peak Community College

-Direct digital controls certificate program – Comprising 15 credit-hours, this certificate program qualifies graduates for entry-level employment as environmental control technicians for HVAC systems in industrial and commercial facilities.
+Direct digital controls certificate – Comprising 15 credits, this certificate program qualifies graduates for entry-level employment as environmental control technicians for HVAC systems in industrial and commercial facilities.
 Applicants for this program will need at least four years of work experience or a degree in HVAC or facilities management technology.
-Courses include a survey of electronics, building automation: installer; building automation: service, and building automation: advanced operations
+Courses include a survey of electronics, building automation: installer; building automation: service, and building automation: advanced operations.

-Associate of applied science (AAS) degree – This 68-credit-hour degree program involves the same courses as the certificate programs, as well as additional trade classes in commercial heating, hot water heating systems, advanced HVAC/R, and heat pumps.
-Students in this program learn communication and technical writing skills and take classes in computer applications or computer literacy, math, and workplace psychology.
+Associate of applied science (AAS) degree – This 70-credit degree program involves the same courses as the certificate programs, as well as additional trade classes in commercial heating, hot water heating systems, advanced HVAC/R, and heat pumps.
+This program teaches communication and technical writing skills and takes classes in computer applications or computer literacy, math, and workplace psychology.
 They complete the program with an internship or sheet metal fabrication.

 On successful completion of the program, graduates can take up roles such as HVAC installer or repairer, HVAC contractor, business owner, or HVAC instructor.